jendives2000/LongIsland_NY_Hospitals_SQL_Excel_PowerBI_Analysis/05_KPI_Dev_PowerBI_Modeling/05_03_Unplanned_Admission_Rate/README.md

 This KPI directly informs:

-- Length of Stay analysis (Step 05.04)
+- How long patients stay in the hospital (Length of Stay analysis – Step 05.04).
-- Cost-per-case and margin pressure interpretation
+- How much each case costs and where financial pressure comes from (cost-per-case and margin pressure).
-- ED throughput and access reporting
+- How efficiently patients move through the emergency department and how easy it is to access care (ED throughput and access).
 - Executive operational dashboards in Power BI

 </details>